nilofarnadaf/online-retail-ecommerce-sales-analysis/Readme.md

 ---
 ## 🏁 Conclusion

-This project demonstrates an end-to-end data analysis process, including data cleaning, EDA, visualization, SQL querying, and insight generation.
+This project helped me strengthen my skills in SQL, data analysis, and dashboard building, and improved my ability to convert raw data into actionable insights.

 It reflects real-world responsibilities of a data analyst and showcases practical analytical skills using real business data.